ItsbaileyX3525/ItsbaileyX3525/README.md

 # Hi there, I'm Bailey!

+I code, build things and enjoy working on projects with people

 ## Intro
-I'm a self-taught developer with a passion for creating innovative solutions using Python and occasionally C++.
+I'm a self-taught, python and C#, developer with a passion for creating innovative solutions using Python and quite often C#, i also know a little C++ but not a lot.
 While I've received some help from friends along the way, I'm proud to say that most of what I know I've taught myself.

 ## Websites and media
 I've recently built my own website, which you can check out at https://baileyswebsite.ddns.net.
 It showcases my skills and accomplishments in more detail than I could fit here.